quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 :p How do the two MDPs differ in terms of their minimal BE value functions?
 ??x
-For the first MDP, the minimal BE value function is \(v = 0\) for any \(\epsilon\).
+For the first MDP, the minimal BE value function is $v = 0 $ for any$\epsilon$.
 For the second MDP, the minimal BE value function can be different and not necessarily exact. x??

 ---